-This Quick Start deploy Ansible Tower on AWS cloud and along with Ansible Linux Ansible Client.
+This Quick Start deploys Ansible Tower on the AWS cloud with Linux Ansible client.
 Ansible and Ansible Tower have separate licensing models.

 Ansible Tower Licenses

-Ansible Tower is subject to the located at http://www.ansible.com/subscription-agreement.
+Ansible Tower is subject to the Ansible Software Subscription and Services Agreement.
 Ansible Tower is a proprietary product offered by Ansible, Inc. and its use is not intended to prohibit the rights under any open source license.

-While a license is required for Tower to run, there is no fee for managing up to 10 hosts This document provides a walk though of how to acquire a 10 host license
+A free trial version of Ansible Tower is available for managing up to 10 hosts.
+After you deploy the Quick Start, you can follow the step-by-step instructions in this guide to acquire the 10-host trial license.

 Ansible Licenses

-Ansible is licensed under the GNU General Public License
+Ansible is licensed under the GNU General Public License.

 Architecture